-For technical support or to report a suspected adverse drug reaction, contact Elanco, Division Eli Lilly Canada Inc. at 1-800-265-5475.
+For technical support or to report a suspected adverse drug reaction, contact Elanco Canada Limited at 1-800-265-5475.

 Surolan combines the antifungal and antibacterial activity of miconazole nitrate with the antibacterial activity of polymyxin B sulfate and the anti-inflammatory and antipruritic properties of prednisolone.

 Miconazole nitrate has been demonstrated to be effective in the treatment of canine and feline dermatomycoses when caused by Microsporum canis and has demonstrated in-vitro efficacy against a number of pathogenic fungi including M. gypseum, Trichophyton mentagrophytes, and T. interdigitale.1 Miconazole nitrate has also demonstrated in vitro efficacy against several species of yeast1 including Malassezia pachydermatis isolated from cases of canine otitis externa.2 Miconazole nitrate has also been shown to possess antibacterial activity against Gram-positive bacteria, including Staphylococcus aureus.1,3